Self-care is mental health maintenance

 - Friends and family: Spending time with loved ones is the number one determinant of happiness, so take time each day to connect in a meaningful way with the people who mean the most to you.
 Maybe this translates to dinner around the table, a weekly phone call to your favorite aunt, or a fun text exchange with your college kid.

-- Sleep well: Sleep is so important to overall physical and mental health.
+Sleep well: Sleep is so important to overall physical and mental health.
 If you aren't getting enough sleep, try to determine why and find a solution.
 If needed, see a doctor.
 It's that important.
-Read more about the dangers of sleep deprivation for farmers.

-- Get moving: Exercise can reduce stress, improve mood, and help with sleep.
+Get moving: Exercise can reduce stress, improve mood, and help with sleep.
 Farmers and ranchers generally move more than people in more sedentary occupations, so think about your chores and reframe them in your mind as exercise.
 Stacking hay bales is weight training.
 Chasing escaped cows is cardio.
-Find more ideas for fitness on the farm.
+Find more ideas for fitness on the farm below.

 - Do what you love: Does reading provide a much-needed mental escape for you, or does knitting relieve stress?
 Keep your book or yarn with you, and you can have a self-care break when time opens up.
 Waiting for your turn at the doctor's office?
 Read instead of scrolling mindlessly on your phone.
 Hanging out in the parking lot while your kid is at practice?
 Knit a scarf!